Delight in Effort, Acceptance and Achievement

 Our policy on the internet and digital technologies (2012) is set out in a separate document and is informed by DE guidance.
 It acknowledges the opportunities for learning as well as the risks attached to the internet and digital technologies.
 Specifically, it addresses safeguarding issues that may arise in the use of the internet and digital technologies.

 Should school be closed due to COVID 19 pandemic, children will be provided with home learning packs and online teaching through the Seesaw application.
 All communication between staff and pupils will take place through the app alone and this will be monitored by SLT and ICT coordinators.
-Google classroom is used appropriately with P6 and P7 pupils.

 PHOTOGRAPHY AND IMAGES OF CHILDREN